Key terms

 Why does a GHL workflow trigger for some contacts but not others?

-Different contacts may enter through different forms, calendars, pipelines, tags, or statuses.
-Filters, DND, missing fields, or another workflow can change the record before the trigger qualifies.
+Different contacts may enter through different forms, calendars, funnels, payments, pipelines, tags, or statuses.
+Filters, DND, missing fields, re-entry settings, timing, or another workflow can change the record before the trigger qualifies.

 What evidence helps with a GHL audit?